PROHIBITED AND RESTRICTED COUNTRIES

 • Cuba

-The following jurisdictions are identified as having strategic deficiencies in their AML/CFT regimes and/or are considered restricted by the Banc.
-Wires to or from these countries may require enhanced due diligence, such as supporting documentation for the wire prior to processing.
+The following jurisdictions are identified as having strategic deficiencies in their AML/CFT regimes, having OFAC sanctions, or considered higher risk countries and are classified as restricted by the Banc.
+Wires to or from these countries may require additional due diligence, such as supporting documentation prior to processing.

 • Afghanistan